Internet2 Community Anchor Program Distance Learning Scholarship Program

 - The applicant’s school must be connected to the Internet2 network via their state or regional research and education network.
 We understand that teachers may not know their school district’s internet provider, so we will independently verify whether applicants are from connected networks.

 - Applicants must agree to allow CAP to use their name and school name in promotional material and must agree to work with CAP on a follow-up story or blog post.

 The last day to submit a scholarship application is Friday, Jan.
 13, 2023.
-Scholarship winners will be notified and announced in February 2023.
+Scholarship winners will be notified and announced in the Spring of 2023.

 Read about the 2022 CAP Distance Learning Scholarship Winners